liewcc/GemiPersona/README.md

 **What to do:**
 1. Stay on the **System Diagnosis** page
+2. click **Launch Browser (Visual)** and observe browser windows
+3. Scroll down and fill in any text in **Edit Last Prompt" and dill in full path of the file to upload (optional)
-2. Look for the **"Upload Files Test"** button and click it
+4. Look for the **"Upload Files Test"** button and click it
-3. **Very important:** Watch the browser window carefully as it runs through the automation
+5. **Very important:** Watch the browser window carefully as it runs through the automation

 **What you're watching for:**
 - See how fast the automation clicks (it's quick!)